 In adults, hearing loss may be very gradual, for example in age-related hearing loss.
 You may start to notice you find it difficult to hear and understand people when you're in a noisy place.
 Hearing loss can also be very sudden, for example if it’s caused by a viral infection of the inner ear.
 Some people find that their hearing loss is associated with a continual ringing in their ears (tinnitus).

-Depending on what is causing your hearing loss, you may also have some other symptoms, such as earache and discharge from your ears, if you have an infection.
+If you have an infection, you may have some other symptoms, such as earache and discharge from your ears.

-Hearing loss can affect speech and language development in children.
+Hearing loss can affect the speech and language development in children.

 The following are possible causes of conductive hearing loss.